 If you are still in the planning stage, design a kitchen with handleless doors, like the one above, so you’re not always catching against handles while working.

-U-shaped kitchens can work in large spaces, but even small kitchens can benefit from a U-shaped design – just be sure you have at least two metres of moving-around space between the opposite banks of units.
+U-shaped kitchens can work in large spaces, but even small kitchens can benefit from a U-shaped design – just be sure you have at least six feet of moving-around space between the opposite banks of units.

 Opt for pale colors on cabinets and worksurfaces that reflect the light to make your kitchen seem bigger.

-Neutral kitchen color schemes and reflective finishes enhance the feeling of space, as do clutter-free worktops.
+Neutral kitchen color ideas and reflective finishes enhance the feeling of space, as do clutter-free countertops.

 This impressive, all-white kitchen has the look of a U-shaped kitchen, while incorporating a walk-through in front of the high level units along the back wall.
 In essence this design consists of an island and one wall of floor-to-ceiling units.